stormqloud/kazoo-tgbbok/cccp.md

   * You NEED to go looking inside system_config/cccp (which you need to create)
     * Modify below to your information...

+  * The system_config/cccp doc contains the "link into the DID" to watch for.
+  * In cccp a DID is not owned by anyones callflow.

 ```
 {
    "_id": "cccp",